Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

   }
 }
 ```

+>**IMPORTANT**: Remember to replace the GUID in the code above with the objectID of the group you're assigning the role to in your own tenant.

 You should now kick-off your Terraform workflow (init, plan, apply) again to apply the updated configuration.
 This can be done either locally or through a pipeline.
 When your workflow has finished, the `Reader-Support-Tickets` role will be assigned to the `Contoso Reader and Support Tickets` group at the Landing Zones Management Group.